flushentitypacket/flushentitypacket.github.io/_posts/2015-03-21-staging-and-test-queues-for-free-fanout-sqs-via-sns.md

 ---

-This is a short post about SQS fanout queues, and how to start using them using the [AWS SDK for Ruby][aws-sdk-ruby].
+This is a short post about SQS fanout queues, how to start using them using the [AWS SDK for Ruby][aws-sdk-ruby], and how they can help you get staging and test data for free for all your SQS-dependent apps.

 Overview
 --------